Monitoring Tool

 What are Pros and Cons of Employee Monitoring

 Pros and cons of employee monitoring are not just limited to tracking productivity.
 Companies use monitoring to increase work visibility and secure the data, but on the other side monitoring may increase stress and reduce trust between employees and the company.
 It also creates confusion.
-In reality, monitoring is not good or bad.
+Monitoring is not good or bad.
 It totally depends on how you implement it, like whether you want to use monitoring only for surveillance or to increase employee productivity and understand work patterns,

 In this guide we cover